enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 ## Update Blog WebAsset URL with Wordpress Application Load Balancer

-Find your code repo in `CodeCommit` and edit `wordpressconfig.ts` (eg. bookstore-WebAssets/src/wordpressconfig.ts) in Ireland region with your own domain name.
+Find your code repo in `CodeCommit` and edit `wordpressconfig.ts` (under bookstore-WebAssets/src/wordpressconfig.ts) in `Ireland` region with your own domain name.
 ![Wordpress](../images/02-wp-01.png)

 Update `http://<FQDN of your Wordpress Application Load Balancer>` to